Published 17 Jun 2022

 If you are using Universal Analytics, go to the Attribution section from the left sidebar and then create a new project.

 The updated version, Google Analytics 4, provides much more advanced attribution features including a conversion paths report.
 Users with at least an editor role can access and edit attribution settings in GA4 by going to Admin > Attribution Settings.

 Besides choosing one of the default attribution models from GA settings, you can also create custom attribution models via their platform.

 However, if you want an easier approach, you can also use Multi-channel Google Data Studio dashboard templates.
-I’d recommend you to go with the dashboard template by Windsor.ai, that also has integrations with Google, Bing, Facebook, and LinkedIn ads.
+I’d recommend you go with the dashboard template by Windsor.ai, which also has integrations with Google, Bing, Facebook, and LinkedIn ads.

 You are one Google search away from finding a list of highly rated and reliable third-party marketing attribution tools.
 These tools can help you create different types of multi-touch attribution models by connecting your website events with them.